idqdq/sdbgp/docs/lab1.md

 bgp configurations depend on these IP addresses
 to find out the IP addresses, use *docker inspect* command, and in case the addresses differ, edit the bgp configurations.

+**Note2**
+if you wish your gobgp daemon to speak with the real BGP routers you should expose the container's tcp port 179
+> >\docker run -dit --rm -v $(pwd):/config --name gobgp_host -p179:179 -p50051:50051 jauderho/gobgp:v2.34.0

 ## Running the App

 The APP has front and back parts that shoud be running independently